beyond-all-reason/teiserver/documents/new_protocol/readme.md

 - [users](users.md)
 - [misc](misc.md)

+#### New features we'd like to bring about
+- Some form of battle telementry (basic updates every 10 seconds or so?)

 #### Global messages
 The main issue with the current spring protocol is it currently sends everybody messages about everybody; creating an O(n^2) problem.
 Currently the following commands are global in nature:
 - User logged in